xigt/xigt/README.md

 system, this may somewhere like `/usr/lib/python3.X/site-packages/xigt/`.
 There may also be an Egg info file, such as `/usr/lib/python3.X/site-packages/Xigt-(version)-py3.X.egg-info`.

+Note 2: I've yet only tested the installation on Linux.
+If you are having trouble installing on Windows, Mac, or some other operating system, please contact me or file an [issue report](https://github.com/goodmami/xigt/issues.).

 ### Features ###